pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Expressões Idiomáticas.md

 E advertise future events of interst in the field of legal technology.

-Item.
 23. The author of the text mentions conference agendas and media coverage in order to

-Item.
 23. O autor do texto menciona agendas de conferências e cobertura da mídia para

 A demonstrate that their focus did not reflect the most impactful trend in the field of legal